zouzias/zouzias.github.io/_posts/2015-03-01-Introduction-to-fabric.md

 {% endhighlight %}

+A curious reader might ask why to use fabric or any other tool for the above operation?
+An answer to this question is that fabric focuses on what are the operations to be performed on the servers whereas the above script has to be also concerned of `how` the tasks will be executed.
+For example, how would you run the above `for loop` in parallel?
+Using fabric is quite simple, see for example [parallel fabric](http://docs.fabfile.org/en/latest/usage/parallel.html).

+Next, we describe how to install fabric and then how to configure it for the above uptime task.

 ### Installing Fabric

-To install fabric, you first need to ensure that you have Python installed, and also install [python-pip](https://pip.pypa.io/en/latest/installing.html).
+To install fabric, you first need to ensure that you have Python installed, and also install [python pip](https://pip.pypa.io/en/latest/installing.html).
 Then, to instal fabric simply do

 {% highlight bash %}
 sudo pip install fabric